TimUnderhay/xsoar-incident-creator/README.md

 1. Create a directory called `xsoar-incident-creator` under your home directory: `mkdir ~/xsoar-incident-creator`

-2. The docker command line parameter to map that directory would be: `-v ~/xsoar-incident-creator:/opt/xsoar/xsoar-incident-creator/server/etc`
+2. The docker command line parameter to map that directory for Mac/Linux would be: `-v ~/xsoar-incident-creator:/opt/xsoar/xsoar-incident-creator/server/etc`

 This will be reflected in the below command line examples.